owid/sdg-tracker.org/pages/peace-justice.md

 **_Broaden and strengthen the participation of developing countries in the institutions of global governance._**

 Developing equal representation in international organizations between States is an important target of the United Nations.
-The charts below show the proportion of membership from developing countries across a range of international organizations, the proportion of voting rights each country is allocated across such organizations, and adoption of guarantees to public access to information.
+The charts below show the proportion of membership from developing countries across a range of international organizations, and the proportion of voting rights each country is allocated across such organizations.

 <iframe src="https://owid.cloud/grapher/proportion-of-members-of-developing-countries-in-international-organizations" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://owid.cloud/grapher/proportion-of-voting-rights-in-international-organizations" style="width: 100%; height: 600px; border: 0px none;"></iframe>